 No. Cavities within the crown – enamel and dentin – just need a filling.
 Only if the cavity extends deep into the root RCT is required.

 No. RCT involves 3 basic steps – Access, Cleaning & Shaping, and Filling.
 With Advanced Automated Instrumentation, RCT can be completed in 1-2 visits.
-However, in few situations like abscess etc. RCT may need more visits.
+However, in a few situations like an abscess, etc. RCT may need more visits.

 The only alternative for RCT is extraction.
 Compared to the cost of replacing the extracted natural tooth, RCT is much more economical.

 Mostly YES.
-After RCT, in most situation tooth should be CAPPED in order to avoid fracture and to function normally.
+After RCT, in most situations tooth should be CAPPED in order to avoid fracture and to function normally.

 There are NO specific contraindications for RCT.
 With suitable pre-medication, RCT can be successfully carried out in all conditions safely.

 If done properly and restored appropriately, RCT treated teeth usually lasts as long as natural teeth.